 The foundation said that in 2017, there were 103 firefighter suicides and 140 police officer suicides across the state.
 Unfortunately, California law has made it more difficult for first responders suffering from work-related mental health issues to gain access to the treatment they need through workers’ compensation.

 There was opposition to the bill.
 Many groups, including the California Coalition on Workers Compensation.
 They said that this law will mean local governments face unknown price tags and that mental health claims are not inappropriately denied.

 However, most of us who work in and around the workers compensation industry know that mental health injury claims are more commonly rejected than traumatic physical injuries.
 We want everyone to know that just because an injury is not immediately visible does not mean that it does not exist.

 If you or someone you love has been diagnosed with PTSD due to work-related injuries, please seek legal assistance as soon as possible.
-At Koszdin, Fields, Sherry & Katz, we are ready to fight for your right to receive compensation for what has happened to you. this can include:
+At Koszdin, Fields & Sherry, we are ready to fight for your right to receive compensation for what has happened to you. this can include:

 - Coverage of all medical bills related to the incident

 - Your rightful compensation if you cannot work